cran/SEMgraph/README.md

 - Interchangeable model representation as either an **igraph** object or the corresponding SEM in **lavaan** syntax.
-Model management functions include graph-to-SEM conversion, automated covariance matrix regularization, graph conversion to DAG, and graph creation from correlation matrices.
+Model management functions include graph-to-SEM conversion, automated covariance matrix regularization, graph conversion to DAG, and tree (arborescence) from correlation matrices.

 - Heuristic filtering, node and edge weighting, resampling and parallelization settings for fast fitting in case of very large models.